Tackling Climate Change

 The GHG Protocol classifies GHG emissions into three classes: Scope 1, Scope 2, and Scope 3, which are the total GHG emissions attributable to business activities throughout supply chains for all categories.

-Nippon Shokubai will continue to calculate Scope 3 emissions and explore the possibility of reducing CO2 emissions resulting from all corporate activities.
+Nippon Shokubai will continue to calculate Scope 3 emissions and explore the possibility of reducing GHG emissions resulting from all corporate activities.

 Trend in Scope 3 Emissions (Data for Nippon Shokubai alone)